How to Rekey a Lock

 When you need your house door locks rekeyed, you can always buy entirely new locks and install them.
-But this is an expensive solution to a simple problem.
-This fix wastes locks and doorknobs simply for the sake of obtaining new keys.
+But this is an expensive solution to a simple problem; it wastes locks and doorknobs simply for the sake of obtaining new keys.
 Plus, if you need to rekey multiple locks, you end up with multiple keys.
 The best solution is to rekey your locks.

 Rekeying a lock is a common task for a locksmith, and this simple project only takes about 30 minutes to complete.
 The only tools you'll need to rekey your lock yourself are a rekey kit and the current key to the lock.
 This saves considerable money, especially when you need to rekey multiple locks.
 Plus, if you like new challenges, rekeying a lock can be an inexpensive project that helps you learn how locks operate.

 How a Lock Works

 Door knobs, door levers, and deadbolts with keyed locks usually have two sets of pins set within a plug: driver pins and key pins.
 Pushing a key into the plug forces the pins up and down at varying heights.

-Attached to springs, the driver pins are all the same length.
+The driver pins are all the same length and attached to springs.
 These will not be changed out when rekeying the lock.
 The other set, the key pins, are of different lengths and will be removed and replaced during the rekeying process.

 When a lock is locked, the two sets of pins act as obstacles, preventing the plug from rotating.
 When a key is pushed into the plug, it contacts the key pins.
 The key pins, in turn, contact the driver pins and bring them within alignment at the shear line, allowing the plug to turn and thus open the lock.

 How Rekeying a Lock Works

 When you rekey a lock by yourself, you will need to purchase a rekey kit that is specific to your brand of doorknob, lever, or deadbolt.

 The new keys correspond to the new pins.
 In most cases, all other pieces of the lock stay the same.
 A few simple tools are usually included with the kit.